 Our network in Cape Town provides access to important political figures for guest lectures, as well as a long list of grassroots Sport for Development NGOs who are using sport to improve local communities.
 We also have year-round access to the Sport Science Institute of South Africa's lecture rooms and gym facilities.

 San Jose, Costa Rica

 Our custom programs in Costa Rica provide a geographically and economically accessible option for Jan-Term, Spring Break, Maymester, or Summer terms.
 These programs typically run 1-4 weeks in length.

-Faculty have access to our network of partners in both San Jose and at our Playa Flamingo campus which includes non-profit organizations, healthcare providers, professional sports clubs and governing bodies, public and private schools, and more.
+Faculty have access to our network of partners in both San Jose and Playa Flamingo which includes non-profit organizations, healthcare providers, professional sports clubs and governing bodies, public and private schools, and more.